Texas push to close shelters for migrant kids alarms groups

 In April, Texas officials announced they were investigating three reports alleging abuse and neglect at a San Antonio coliseum holding more than 1,600 migrant teens.
 There also have been abuse or neglect investigations at state-licensed facilities, and Texas lists 18 total citations between April and May.

-Christine Mann, a spokeswoman for the Texas Health and Human Services Commission, said the agency is reviewing the governor’s order and "determining next steps as we plan for fully implementing the governor’s direction.”

-Some critics worry it could set a precedent for other Republican governors to thwart efforts by the Biden administration to increase capacity in a network of licensed shelters.
-Governors in Iowa and Nebraska have rejected federal requests to house migrant children, saying they opposed President Joe Biden’s stance on caring for minors before they are reunited with family in the U.S.
+Some critics worry the disaster declaration could set a precedent for other Republican governors to thwart efforts by the Biden administration to increase capacity in a network of licensed shelters.
+Governors in Iowa and Nebraska have rejected federal requests to house migrant children, saying they oppose President Joe Biden’s stance on caring for minors before they are reunited with family in the U.S.

 “This is a transparent and troubling ploy to politicize a humanitarian crisis," Krish O’Mara Vignarajah, head of Lutheran Immigration and Refugee Service, said in a statement.
 “Because Texas-based shelters comprise a significant portion of U.S. capacity, this order could do real damage, and to the serious detriment of children’s well-being.”